All Episodes

 Yeah, well, it's football season too, right?

-So if you're getting sad and a little frustrated here, as as often people do when you listen to programs like this, it can be easy to become discouraged.
+So if you're getting sad and a little frustrated here, as often people do when you listen to programs like this, it can be easy to become discouraged.

-And so I know Mike Sinclair has a book out about that is meant to inspire every generation, give people something to kind of aspire to the vision that their life is meant to be.
+And so I know Mike Singletary has a book out about that is meant to inspire every generation, give people something to kind of aspire to.

 It's a really cool thing.

-He's got some cool uh stories about that.
+He's got some cool stories about that.

-So maybe we'll get a little bit of a college football, because college football starts tonight.
+So maybe we'll get a little bit of a college football because college football starts tonight.

-I know we were joking in the last segment of uh every show, Sean normally talks about what he's gonna do on his television show that night.
+Sean normally talks about what he's going to do on his television show that night.

 Fun fact about Peter Schweitzer and me, we don't have TV shows.